WesselSmit/frontend-applications/README.md

 ## Concept
 <img width="100%" alt="Concept Sketch" src="https://user-images.githubusercontent.com/45405413/67605103-af910400-f77d-11e9-8098-feeab14efc89.png">

-The goal of my ‘history comparison’ application is to offer users unique insights through a side-by-side timeline view within a specified category.
+The goal of my ‘**history comparison**’ application is to offer users **unique insights** through a side-by-side timeline view within a specified category.
 After choosing a category, the user has to specify two of each variable:
 * Place (continent, country, region, city etc.)
 * Timeframe (years - years)

-This will customize the SPARQL queries, the results will be bundled together in two objects; one for each ‘comparison object’.
+This will customize the SPARQL queries, the results will be bundled together in two 'comparison objects'; one for each ‘comparison object’.

-Both ‘comparison objects’ will be served in the same view, separated by a timeline.
-For Each ‘comparison object’ an object list will be dynamically created, which contains some general information.
-(Image, Title, Time, Description)
+Both ‘**comparison objects**’ will be served in the same view, separated by a timeline.
+For Each ‘comparison object’ an object list will be dynamically created, which contains some **general information**. _(Image, Title, Time, Description)_

-When the user clicks an object; the (parent) comparison object wil serve a view of this particular object, which contains the details.
-(Image, Title, Time, Description, origin [specific], culture, size, materials etc.)
+When the user clicks an object; the (parent) comparison object wil serve a view of this particular object, which contains the **details**. _(Image, Title, Time, Description, origin [specific], culture, size, materials etc.)_

-For the user this application could be a good comparison tool between multiple cultures in different times/regions of the world.
-(Eg. The Mayans and Old Egypt while many years and miles apart had very similar cultures!
-With this application users can compare weapons, household-items, clothes etc. from both empires with each other)
+For the **user** this application could be a good **comparison tool** between multiple cultures in different times/regions of the world. _(Eg. The Mayans and Old Egypt while many years and miles apart had very similar cultures!
+With this application users can compare weapons, household-items, clothes etc. from both empires with each other)_

-For the client (NMVW) this application can be used as an interest-indicator of specific items; all clicks & views will be tracked.
+For the **client (NMVW)** this application can be used as an **interest-indicator** of specific items; all **clicks & views will be tracked**.
 This information will be accessible for the client in a dashboard.
-This can give the client useful insights of which items people deem interesting, and might lead to ideas for new exhibitions!
-(The data is especially valuable for the client because it requires the user to specify what content they want to see/compare before it shows any items; by removing good-default/standard items you won’t have to deal with the ‘good defaults false information’ problem where users only view the information found on the first page and thus removes a bias from the data.)
+This can give the client useful insights of which items people deem interesting, and might lead to ideas for new exhibitions! _(The data is especially valuable for the client because it requires the user to specify what content they want to see/compare before it shows any items; by removing good-default/standard items you won’t have to deal with the ‘good defaults false information’ problem where users only view the information found on the first page and thus removes a bias from the data.)_

 ## Installation
 **Clone the github repository**